Skip to main content

 Dexcom G6 and G7:

-- The user can customize alert settings and sounds.
+• You can customize alert settings and sounds.

-FreeStyle Libre 2 and 3:
+FreeStyle Libre 2 Plus and 3 Plus:

 Coverage and cost comparison of Dexcom vs. FreeStyle Libre

-The best way to find out about coverage and your out-of-pocket costs is to check with your health insurance provider or Medicare prescription plan.
+The best way to find out about coverage and out-of-pocket costs is to check with your health insurance provider or Medicare prescription plan.

 You can also check the manufacturer’s websites or call the manufacturer to ask about ways to save.

-You can always use a SingleCare card to save on the cost of your CGM prescriptions, and refills, too.
+You can always use a SingleCare card to save on the cost of your CGM prescriptions and refills, too.
 For example,

-- A one-month supply (3 sensors) of Dexcom G6 sensors costs about $554, but a SingleCare coupon can bring the cost down to as low as $320.
+• A one-month supply (3 sensors) of Dexcom G6 sensors costs about $546, but a SingleCare coupon can bring the cost down to as low as $314.

-- A Dexcom G6 transmitter, which lasts 90 days, has an out-of-pocket cost of about $371, but a SingleCare coupon can bring the cost down to about $162.
+• A Dexcom G6 transmitter, which lasts 90 days, has an out-of-pocket cost of about $365, but a SingleCare coupon can bring the cost down to about $185.

-- A one-month supply (3 sensors) of Dexcom G7 sensors costs about $533, but using a SingleCare coupon can bring the cost down to about $373.
+• A one-month supply (3 sensors) of Dexcom G7 sensors costs about $572, but using a SingleCare coupon can bring the cost down to about $321.
 (You do not need to buy transmitters with the G7 sensors as they are already part of the sensor.)

-Dexcom | FreeStyle Libre | |
+Dexcom G7 FreeStyle Libre 3 Plus

-Quantity | Example: Dexcom G7 one box of 3 sensors for a 30-day supply | Example: FreeStyle Libre 2 one box of 2 sensors for a 28-day supply |
+Quantity Example: Dexcom G 7 (3 sensors for a 30-day supply) Example: FreeStyle Libre 3 Plus (2 sensors for a 30-day supply)

 Common side effects of Dexcom vs. Freestyle Libre

-People who use any type of CGMs may experience local skin reactions, such as irritation, redness, and swelling.
+People who use CGMs may experience local skin reactions, such as itching, irritation, redness, and swelling.
 Often, these go away as your body gets used to the sensor.
 Some will experience scarring and lumpy skin.
 It’s very important to rotate the sensor site with each sensor change.
 Doing so will help minimize reactions.
 If skin problems are severe, bothersome, or persist, consult your healthcare professional for medical advice.

 Do any medications or substances interfere with Dexcom or FreeStyle Libre?

-If you take the medicine hydroxyurea, you should not use Dexcom to monitor your glucose.
-In this case, you should consult your healthcare provider about a different way to monitor your sugar.
-High doses of acetaminophen (the ingredient found in Tylenol as well as many over-the-counter cough, flu, and cold medications) can falsely raise your readings, making you possibly miss low glucose events.
+Taking more than the maximum recommended doses of acetaminophen (the ingredient found in Tylenol, as well as in many over-the-counter cough, flu, and cold medications) can falsely raise your Dexcom readings, making you possibly miss low glucose events.
 If you take Tylenol, consult your healthcare provider for medical advice.

 Talk with your healthcare provider about potential interactions with your CGM that could affect your glucose readings.